Facility

 - Jose Guadalupe Ramos-Solano — died March 25, 2026 (14th national ICE death of 2026)

-As of May 21, 2026, detainees in the Desert View Annex were on hunger strike, demanding improved conditions: proper medical and mental-health care, nutritious food, accountability for detainee deaths, bond reform, and the right to organize.
-State Sen. Sasha Renée Pérez issued a statement in support.
-The strike followed Adelanto’s ranking among the top 10 U.S. facilities by share of detainees held in segregation.
+Demands remain: proper medical and mental-health care, nutritious food, accountability for detainee deaths, bond reform, and the right to organize.
+State Sen. Sasha Renée Pérez issued a statement in support (May).

 Conditions